 If an individual pig warrants a more extensive physical examination, some degree of restraint may be required.
 If less restraint is sufficient, the pig can remain free in a pen or stall, or a sorting panel can be used to prevent the pig from moving away.
 If more restraint is needed, small pigs can be lifted or manually held for examination.
 Larger pigs can be snared or cast using ropes.
 The advantage of this type of restraint is that it immobilizes the pig.
 Disadvantages are that the pig is placed in an unnatural posture, excess muscle tone is normally stimulated, and help from additional people is usually required.

 Anesthesia is another possible means of greater restraint.
 The advantage is that muscles are relaxed, allowing manipulation of skeletal structures such as potential fractures.
 Additionally, muscle mass can be assessed, joint taps or other diagnostic procedures can be performed, and more extensive evaluations such as radiography or other scanning are possible if warranted.
-Disadvantages are the management of controlled substances used as anesthetics, required withdrawal times before harvest, and the challenge of managing recovery from anesthesia with other pigs present or in facilities that may not be set up for such procedures.
+Disadvantages are the management of controlled substances used as anesthetics, required withdrawal times, and the challenge of managing recovery from anesthesia with other pigs present or in facilities that may not be set up for such procedures.

 Some farms may have lift chutes to immobilize boars, sows, and gilts for foot trimming or other procedures.
 These chutes allow good restraint with full access to the feet and lower limbs, with none of the disadvantages of chemical restraint.
 However, availability of lift chutes on sow farms is limited.